 The Board received an update on the results of the 2024 "My Voice" employee survey, which achieved a record score, surpassing both Asian peers and Asia Pacific financial services industry benchmarks.
-This reflects sustained high engagement of employees in most core markets.
+This reflects sustained high engagement of employees in risk culture.
+Other initiatives include plans to improve cooperation between groups/ departments and to better manage workload.